scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 ^^^^^^^^^^

 MIDI device setup may vary depending on your Linux distro.

+If you do not have a hardware MIDI device, there are two options: FluidSynth and TiMidity.
+FluidSynth is recommended as TiMidity may have some lag, depending on the system.

 Here are a couple of helpful articles from the Ubuntu community documentation to get you started.
 These instructions should work for any Debian-based distro.